aprksy/blog-posts/c++/uniform-initialization.md

 // and so on...
 ```
 #### Doesn't allow narrowing type conversion
+In C++, narrowing conversion is a *potentially unsafe numeric conversion where the destination type may not be able to hold all the values of the source type*.
 The following code won't compile, that is to prevent unintentional typecast which can produce error in further flow of the program.
 ```c++
 // initialize variable d as double with value 10.71